· By Merle von KOMBUCHERY

-We explain why acetic acid and Co. can be good for the body
+We explain why acetic acid and co. can be good for the body

-During the fermentation of kombucha, a wide variety of health-promoting substances are created.
-From B vitamins, vital yeasts, organic acids to probiotic lactic acid bacteria and various enzymes.
+Various health-promoting substances are produced during the fermentation of kombucha.
+From B vitamins, vital yeasts, organic acids and probiotic lactic acid bacteria to a wide variety of enzymes.

-After water, proteins are the most abundant substances in the human body.
-Proteins consist of amino acids.
+After water, proteins are the most common substance in the human body.
+Proteins are made up of amino acids.
 They are essential for building muscles, skin and hair .
 They are also a building block of the immune system and necessary for the production of hormones and enzymes.
-They fulfil various transport functions in the blood and are even carriers of genetic information.
+They fulfill a wide variety of transport functions in the blood and are even carriers of genetic information.

 All functions of glucuronic acid at a glance:

-- is a building block of various polysaccharides, such as hyaluronic acid.
+- is a building block of various polysaccharides, such as hyaluronic acid

 Thanks to the glucuronic acid, kombucha can help you detoxify and especially help with a little hangover.